Adams Company: Innovations

 Adams-Farwell automobiles had further unique details.
 The only available coachwork, called a Convertible Brougham, was in fact a Town brougham, and the "convertible" part was not the top but driver's position.
 His bench seat in the front of the car was retractable and could fold away in inclement weather, thus forming a splash board.
 Then, the tiller and driving devices could easily be relocated in front of the rear seat, under the fixed top.
-These cars could even been started from the driver's seat as they provided a lever that had to be pulled up instead of the usual crank.
+These cars could even be started from the driver's seat as they provided a lever that had to be pulled up instead of the usual crank.
 This car was listed at US$2500, placing it in the lower luxury car field.
 It is this concept that leads to the claim that Adams-Farwell automobiles were among the first automobiles that could be driven year-round.

 For 1906, Model 6 became Series 6.
 A new Series 6 40/45 hp with a 490.9 cid five cylinder rotary was added.
 The car got a somewhat longer wheelbase, and a Landaulet body style replaced the Brougham, probably very similar but with a convertible rear part of the top.
 New to the line was a touring car, frequently called a Convertible Runabout.
 Both body styles were 5-seaters.

 Three more cars were offered with the 40/45 hp engine only.
 One was an Extension Brougham with a longer wheelbase, the other, the Model 7-A, was a 7-passenger touring with a conventional looking front; the engine still was in the rear.
 The rear seat was slightly moved forward.
 While standard wheelbase was 90 in, the Extension Brougham's was 94 in, and the 7-A's 108 in.
 All got the retractable front seat bench and the unique steering system.
 The third new car was different.
 Called the Model 8-A Gentleman's Speed Roadster, it had the shortest chassis with 86 in, and the larger engine.
 Instead of using the familiar frame with a separate body, it had no chassis at all, anticipating later unibody constructions.
 This sports car was very fast for the time with a top speed of around 75 mph.